ongov/Digital-Service-Standard/README.md

 * define performance metrics for the service up-front, early on in the design process
 * regularly review the technology used to provide the service and the processes that support the service
-* base your service review frequency on the volume of users, e.g. 10,000 or less unique users per year = 2 year review cycle.
-10,000-100,000 = annual 100,000-1 million = every 6 months
+* base your service review frequency on the volume of users (e.g. 10,000 or less unique users per year = 2 year review cycle; 10,000-100,000 = annual; 100,000-1 million = every 6 months)
 * use data to determine the cost per use for each channel, accounting for the cost to build and ongoing maintenance as well
 * demonstrate how service performance compares to other similar government and private sector services
-* share your review findings with executives
+* share your review findings with leadership

 ## 14 — Test with the minister